WiseCactus/cramjam-extension/README.md

 # Welcome to the CramJam Browser Quiz Extension!

+## Note: You will be able to find this link when you click the How to Use button at the bottom right.

+( put image here).
  https://github.com/WiseCactus/cramjam-extension/assets/76268134/84057ff0-9198-4351-ad31-46286f33e530
 # Getting Started
 Welcome to the CramJam extension!
 This powerful tool transforms your browsing experience by adding a fun, interactive layer of learning to the content you love.
 Whether it's website text, YouTube videos, or structured study plans, CramJam makes education engaging and dynamic.